-Anna O’Connor is a senior program manager in JFF’s Pathways to Prosperity Network, a collaboration between the Harvard Graduate School of Education and JFF, where she supports leaders in K–12, higher education, business and industry, and government in developing and implementing rigorous career pathways leading to high-wage, high-demand jobs that leave open the prospect of further education.
+Anna O’Connor is an associate director in JFF’s Pathways to Prosperity Network, a collaboration between the Harvard Graduate School of Education and JFF, where she supports leaders in K–12, higher education, business and industry, and government in developing and implementing rigorous career pathways leading to high-wage, high-demand jobs that leave open the prospect of further education.

 Prior to joining JFF in 2016, Anna worked at the Massachusetts Department of Elementary and Secondary Education, first in the Office of Planning and Research.
 There, she was a staff member of the “delivery unit,” a small team helping various units strategically plan and monitor results toward the agency’s six goal areas.